Installing Engineered Hardwood Floors – Ultimate Guide

 This article shares some best practices for installing engineered hardwood floors.
 The first best practice is thorough planning.
 Investing time upfront to plan your installation project is well worth it to avoid the Three Negative R’s of Construction: Repair, Revise, and Redo!

-8 Questions to Answer Before Getting Started
+8 Flooring Questions to Ask Before Installation

 Installing an engineered wood floor is a major project.
 Treat it with the respect it deserves.
 Here are the eight critical questions you must research and answer to plan and budget for a successful engineered hardwood flooring installation.

-A thinner material can be more cost-effective and is advantageous if overall floor height is an issue.
+Thinner material can be more cost-effective and is advantageous if overall floor height is an issue.
 Premium grades have a thicker wear layer, which offers more opportunities to be sanded and refinished, extending the life of the engineered wood flooring.

-- What type of subfloor surface will lay beneath the installed engineered hardwood?
 You need to understand how to prepare the subfloor surface, which varies a bit based on the type of subfloor surface.

 All surfaces should be scraped and cleaned until they’re free of any debris.
 Subfloor surfaces must also be dry, solid, and structurally intact.